 The Central Wasatch Commission is hosting two Open Houses that will serve as beta Environmental Dashboard presentation and discussion forums for the public to engage directly with the developers of the Environmental Dashboard and with Central Wasatch Commission staff.
 Those Open Houses will take place:

-April 20, 2022, 3:00 p.m. via Zoom and in-person at the Wasatch Front Regional Front Offices, located at The Gateway
+April 20, 2022, 3:00 p.m. via Zoom and in-person as part of the Central Wasatch Commission Stakeholders Council meeting at the Wasatch Front Regional Front Offices, located at The Gateway

 April 27, 2022, 5:30 p.m. via Zoom